 Carrie joined Freshwater in 2016.
 She has been a field geologist for 24 years, 22 of those with the Minnesota Geological Survey and two with the DNR, Division of Lands and Minerals.
-For the last two years she was the science reports lead for the County Geologic Atlas program at the DNR.
+Carrie is Adjunct Graduate Faculty at the U of M and was the science reports lead for the County Geologic Atlas program at the DNR.
 She applies her understanding of glacial geology and landscape evolution to shape policy and technical approaches for managing surface water and groundwater, avoiding hazards, and using resources wisely.
 Carrie and her husband live on a 120-acre farm which is primarily in a permanent conservation easement through the Dakota County Farmland and Natural Areas Program.
 Livestock is limited to a dozen chickens, a dog and a couple of cats.
 She has twice been elected town board supervisor and served on the planning commission for Eureka Township.

 Kris joined the team in January 2018, bringing a communications and education perspective to Freshwater’s work.
 A trained and practiced facilitator as well as a skilled science communicator, Kris enjoys distilling complex technical information into plain language.
 Educated as an environmental journalist, Kris has experience as a freelance writer, classroom teacher, and tutor.
 Her favorite fieldwork experience was flying around the state in a float plane, gathering lake water samples for the Minnesota Pollution Control Agency.
 A family cabin in Ottertail County, a sailboat on Lake Superior, and frequent canoe treks into the Boundary Waters keep her well immersed in Minnesota’s waters.

 Tera joined Freshwater in April 2019.
 She has a bachelor’s degree in environmental studies and worked as an interpretive naturalist.
-She has a background in project coordination, administrative support, sales, and customer service in a variety of other industries.
-Tera has now circled back to her passion around environmental stewardship; she is a Minnesota Master Naturalist and enjoys volunteering to help in the effort to preserve and educate around our precious natural resources.
-You may also find her bird watching, gardening, or dancing.
+She has a background in project coordination, administrative support, sales, program development, and customer service in a variety of industries.
+Tera has now circled back to her passion around environmental stewardship.
+As a Minnesota Master Naturalist and a Minnesota Water Steward, she enjoys sharing experiences with others that inspire a sense of wonder, enthusiasm, and respect for nature, nurturing a desire to care for our earth and its inhabitants.
+You may also find her bird watching, gardening or dancing.

-Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member focused on the Master Water Stewards Program.
-In fall 2016, he became program assistant and expanded his work to include supporting all programs.
+Alex joined Freshwater in September 2015 as a Minnesota GreenCorps member working with the Minnesota Water Stewards Program.
+In fall 2016 he became staff and expanded his work to include supporting all programs, with a specific focus on education and engagement.
 He has a degree in biology from the College of Saint Benedict and Saint John’s University.
-Before coming to Freshwater, he spent a year living abroad in Germany, teaching English through the Fulbright Program.
+Before coming to Freshwater, he lived in Germany, teaching English through the Fulbright Program.
 Outside the office Alex enjoys making music, running, sampling craft brews, and all things comedy.